 To identify your goals ask yourself, “What do you hope to accomplish financially in the next six months, 12 months or five years?”
 Before you can move forward and improve your personal finances, you have to know what you’re working towards.
 In You Only Live Once, I wrote about the importance of having a vision for life and then setting financial goals that align with that vision.
 Write down all your financial goals, and then brainstorm ways to achieve these goals.

-3. Open an Individual Retirement Account
+3. Set up an Individual Retirement Account

 Your retirement account isn’t going to grow itself.
 Speak with your employer to see if you’re eligible to enroll in the company’s 401(k) plan, or call your bank and set up an appointment to speak with a banker to discuss your individual retirement account options.
 Consider your IRA options with online investment companies like Vanguard, Betterment, Acorns, and Webull.

 4. Open a Money Market Account or a Certificate of Deposit